-To help budding family businesses, PRWorks Inc. hopes to inspire family business by drawing up this updated list of eight examples of successful Filipino family businesses and provide a peep into what they are doing.
+To help budding family businesses, PRWorks Inc. drew up this updated list of eight successful Filipino family businesses.
+Take a peep and learn from what they are doing.

 Cebu Landmasters Inc.

 “The driver for growth for CLI has been (its) mid-market and economic segment, Casa Mira.
-This brand is placed strategic(ally) in places in (the) VisMin region, which we think CLI has a great advantage in terms of its sales and marketing,” said Philstocks Financial Inc. research associate Piper Chaucer Tan.
+This brand gave CLI a great advantage,” said Philstocks Financial Inc. research associate Piper Chaucer Tan.

-CLI’s operations and geographic revenue path is not just from Cebu but in other key VisMin cities.
+CLI’s operations and geographic revenue path is not only Cebu.
+It spread in strategic VisMin cities.
 These include Bacolod, Iloilo and Davao.
 Shares of property firm Cebu Landmasters Inc. (CLI) remained resilient despite the coronavirus disease 2019 (Covid-19) global pandemic.

-Not bad for CLI founder and CEO Jose Soberano who left as vice president of an Ayala subsidiary to build CLI, his own family’s real estate company.
+Not bad for CLI founder and CEO Jose Soberano.
+Years ago, he left as vice president of an Ayala subsidiary to build CLI, his own family’s real estate company.
 Soberano is CLI’s president and chief executive officer.
 His wife, Marose, is the executive vice president for finance.
-His son Franco is the senior vice president and chief operating officer, while his daughter Joanna Marie is also vice president and marketing director.
-With Cebu as his base, Soberano envisions CLI to become the most preferred developer in VisMin, not just in the residential and commercial segment, but also in the hospitality industry.
+Franco, the son, is the senior vice president and chief operating officer.
+And the daughter Joanna Marie is vice president and marketing director.
+With Cebu as his base, Soberano envisions CLI as the most preferred developer in VisMin.

 Pages Holdings Inc.